 Case studies are used to test and evaluate the solutions provided by OpenRiskNet to the predictive toxicology and risk assessment community especially regarding the usability of the developed APIs and the interoperability layer.
-These will demonstrate the capabilities to satisfy the requirements of the different stakeholder groups including researchers, risk assessors and regulators and present real-world applications like systems biology approaches for grouping compounds, read-across applications using chemical and biological similarity, and identifying areas of concern based on *in vitro* and *in silico* approaches for compounds lacking any previous knowledge from animal experiments (*ab initio* case).
+These are demonstrating the capabilities to satisfy the requirements of the different stakeholder groups including researchers, risk assessors and regulators and present real-world applications like systems biology approaches for grouping compounds, read-across applications using chemical and biological similarity, and identifying areas of concern based on in vitro and in silico approaches for compounds lacking any previous knowledge from animal experiments (ab initio case).
 The case studies defined below are guiding the prioritisation of data sources and tools to be integrated and used as first examples to improve the level of the corresponding APIs with respect to harmonisation of the API endpoints, service description and semantic annotation.

 |DataCure||Data curation and creation of pre-reasoned datasets and searching|